zwang154/lys_instr/docs/_sources/index.rst.txt

 *lys_instr* is a Python package for automating scientific measurements.

-It enables users to quickly create custom GUIs for coordinating multiple instruments and managing measurement workflows with minimal coding required.
+It enables users to efficiently create custom GUIs for coordinating multiple instruments and managing measurement workflows with minimal coding required.

 .. image:: /lys_instr_/tutorial_/scan_1.png